pgjbz/bzr/README.md

 ### Rust version to write code:

-Minival version used to write this code is [Rust 1.56](https://github.com/rust-lang/rust/releases/tag/1.56.0), but i think this work in versions above
+Minival version used to write this code is [Rust 1.56](https://github.com/rust-lang/rust/releases/tag/1.56.0), but i think this work in others versions